-• Women and women-owned enterprises face a greater degree of discrimination and challenges in growing their businesses.
-Women in Somalia own 60 percent of microbusinesses.
+There are no mainstream banks ready to take on the risk of investing in small scale enterprises.
+CEO - Plastics Enterprise businesses.
+Women in Somalia own 60 percent of microbusinesses47.
 However, they face greater challenges such as (i) lack of access to information (due to lack of mobility outside the home and lower technological literacy), (ii) access to finance (some financial institutions still mandate a male signature), (iii) lack of women-friendly financial products, (iv) lack of information regarding avenues of finance, and (v) linkages for accessing informal financing sources.
 Many of the women who have started the businesses to supplement household income are hesitant to take on more financing, which adds to the debt burden.
 Women also have lower ownership of identification documents leading to difficulties in establishing a formal enterprise.